-Serbia: Gazprom view on South East Europe energy security2.
-June 2014. / News Serbia Energy
+Serbia: Gazprom view on South East Europe energy security, News Serbia Energy

 South Eastern Europe needs a pan-regional approach to resolving strategic issues of energy policy.
 Manager of Department of Gazprom International Projects, Alexander Siromyatin, announced the start of South Stream construction in Serbia in July, adding that an agreement with the contractors will be signed in three weeks and in the next two weeks also the agreement of Gazprom loan to Srbijagas for the construction of the pipeline through Serbia.
 A loan of about 270 MEUR is intended for incorporation of Srbijagas share in the joint company with Gazprom for the construction of South Stream in Serbia.